-|Preference||The preference for interest rates is high.||The preference for annual percentage is comparatively higher for borrowers but lower for lenders.|
+Preference||The preference for interest rates is high.||The preference for annual percentage is comparatively higher for borrowers but lower for lenders.|

 Many borrowers are not aware of the fact that both interest rates vs annual percentage rates calculate two different costs of a home loan.
 The difference between interest rates vs annual percentage rates is very important as one can end up paying thousands of dollars more for a mortgage.
 As it helps you identify if it is better to get a lower rate with high fees or a higher rate with low fees.
 APR is a more detailed measure of the cost of borrowing as it includes the interest rates along with other charges.

-This has a been a guide to the top differences between Interest Rate vs Annual Percentage Rate.
+This has been a guide to the top differences between Interest Rate vs APR.
 Here we also discuss the Interest Rate vs Annual Percentage Rate key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more –